 You’ve finished off the leftover turkey and dressing and have shifted gears into holiday shopping mode.
-As another year comes to a close, it’s a good time to look back on how you managed your money this past year.
+As another year comes to a close, it’s a good time to look back on how your budget planning went this past year.

 After an assessment, you can begin to find ways to improve your financial well-being in the upcoming year.
 In order to be prepared for a bright financial future in the New Year, it’s important to set your budget, contribute to your savings, and pay down any high interest debt.

 Do you know how much you spent this year on utilities, groceries, housing, or entertainment?
-Once you have an idea of how much you’re spending on certain categories, you can estimate your projected expenses each month and find places to cut expenses, if needed.
+Once you have an idea of how much you’re spending on certain categories, you can estimate your projected expenses each month and use budget planning to find places to cut expenses.

 There are a number of apps that can assist you with tracking and categorizing your spending, but you can also do it on your own by entering your expenses into a spreadsheet.
 If you use your debit card for most purchases, you can use your online bank statement to help you identify your expenses.
 Don’t forget to account for the cash you spend if you want a true picture of all your expenses.

 When setting your budget, you’ll likely have fixed and recurring expenses for housing, transportation, student loans, utilities, and other similar areas.
 Then, you’ll need to set an amount for variable expenses like groceries, clothing, and entertainment.